Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns: Minimal cover construction algorithm

-\emph{Minimal cover algorithm.} Let $\text{P}=\left\{p_i\right\}_{i=1}^{N_P}$ be a set of coherent structures listed in order of increasing complexity (e.g.~equilibria followed by periodic orbits of increasing period).
-Starting with $\text{W}=\varnothing$, iteratively proceed through the structures in order of complexity, adding into the cover those structures whose {\em distance} to W is above some threshold, $\varepsilon$.
+Let $\mathrm{P}=\left\{p_i\right\}_{i=1}^{N_\mathrm{P}}$ be a set of recurrent patterns listed in order of increasing complexity (e.g.,~equilibria followed by periodic orbits of increasing period) and let W $\subseteq$ P be the minimal cover of P we want to construct.
+The minimal cover construction algorithm is presented in Algorithm 1, where $d(p_i,\mathrm{W})$ denotes the \textit{distance} from $p_i$ to W, which will be defined in Section~\ref{sec:hausdorff}.